tasmota/docs/docs/Device-Recovery.md

 If the device exhibits defective behavior immediately after a particular individual setting is changed, then be aware that there may be a problem in the firmware.
 Please report this behavior via the [Tasmota Discord Chat](https://discord.gg/Ks2Kzd4).

+## That Didn't Work, What Now?
-If none of these methods result in reliable operation, the only remaining option is to connect the device to the serial programming interface, erase the flash memory and [flash](Getting-Started.md#flashing) a different precompiled firmware binary.
+If none of these methods result in a working and reliable device, the only remaining option is to connect the device to the serial programming interface, erase the flash memory and [flash](Getting-Started.md#flashing) a different precompiled firmware binary.